-As the intent of the wage enhancement is to close the wage gap between RECEs working in the publicly funded education sector, and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$28.59 per hour for centre-based staff and home visitors, or an equivalent rate of \$28.59 per day for full time Home Child Care providers (the cap for part-time providers is \$171.54).
+As the intent of the wage enhancement is to help close the wage gap between RECEs working in publicly funded Kindergarten Programs and RECEs, child care program staff and providers in licensed child care settings, the ministry has established an hourly wage maximum of \$30.59 per hour for centre-based staff and home visitors, or an equivalent rate of \$305.90 per day for full time Home Child Care providers (the cap for part-time providers is \$183.54 for partial HCCEG).

 This wage cap aligns with the top of the funded Educator Salary Matrix for RECEs working in school boards in the kindergarten program expressed as an hourly wage.
-In 2023, the wage cap is based on the funded matrix for the 2021-22 school year.
+In 2023, the wage cap is based on the funded matrix for the 2023-24 school year.